How to Troubleshoot and Fix a WordPress Critical Error

 Best practices for prevention

-Following a successful troubleshooting initiative, you will want to enact a variety of preventative strategies that allow you to bypass critical errors in the future.
+Following a successful troubleshooting process, you will want to enact a variety of preventative strategies that allow you to bypass WordPress critical errors in the future.
 At a minimum, implement these best practices:

 • Keep WordPress up to date.
 Don't fall behind on WordPress updates.
-These can address a range of security concerns while also boosting general performance.
+They fix security issues, improve performance, and reduce the risk of compatibility conflicts that can trigger a critical error in WordPress.
 This applies not only to your core files but also to all themes and plugins.
 Additionally, you'll want to verify that you're running the latest version of PHP.

 • Use staging environments to test new features.
-Featuring the same content, plugins, and themes, a staging site allows you to run much-needed updates without placing your live site at risk.
+Featuring the same content, plugins, and themes, a staging site lets you safely test updates or install new tools before they impact your primary domain name.
+It’s the best way to confirm stability before publishing changes.

 • Develop a disaster recovery plan.
 In the worst-case scenario, how will you ensure that your WordPress site is up and running as quickly as possible?
 Create a disaster recovery plan that encompasses swift troubleshooting and reliable backups.